 - …art is not for the personal satisfaction of one or the other, but art wants to return all what’s in life… … Art wants to give back everything what’s in our lives.
 The more comprehensive the artist stands in life the more powerful his work will speak, and therefore a work of art is a measure of the mental size of his creator.

-* Bram van Velde, source of artist quotes on art & life: letter to H. E. Kramer, 25-10-1926, as quoted in ‘Bram van Velde, A Tribute’, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994, p.
-44 (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some biography facts below)
+* artist quotes on art & the artist: letter to H. E. Kramer, 25-10-1926, as quoted in ‘Bram van Velde, A Tribute’, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994, p.
+44.

 - The real world with its common logic pushes us toward catastrophe.
 The artists seek in his work to free himself from this weight.
 Art is being transformed into politics, love into trade, education into an apparatus for stifling the mind.
 In the midst of such horrors, clearly only the dream within me has life.
 But how do other people live? -There is color, virginal expression – new, without a cage, without routine, without limit, a bath of sun and light.
 We must realize that nothing man does is of any value.
 The trouble is that people want to be paid.
 Only sick men can be artists.
 Their suffering pushes them into the accomplishment of deeds which reinvest the world with meaning.
 The sensitive man or the artist can only be a sick man in our civilized life, so full of lies.
 To think of art as a profession, how appealing! – Painting is man in the face of his downfall.